 An afternoon special interest group of Liphook & Midhurst U3A’s & www.millandvalleyrailway.co.uk to encourage more adults to take up the model railway hobby

-In resurrecting the idea for 2017 I am attempting a different format.
-The sessions are monthly, of 2 hours duration.
-Those attending follow and if they wish to, assist in the building of a small model railway, through from planning & construction to exhibiting.
-In between sessions I am carrying out the majority of the work and explain with progress photographs at each session what has happened and what has to happen next.
-How long it takes will be very much dependant on the work involved, but I think a year will be a good estimate- that’s 9 sessions.
-(There there are breaks for the holiday season and Christmas) Think of it more as a working group, rather than a course.
+In resurrecting the idea in 2017, I attempted a different format.
+The sessions are monthly of 2 hours duration.
+Those attending followed and if they wished to, assisted in the building of a small model railway, through from planning to construction.
+In between sessions I carried out the majority of the work and explained at each session what had happened and what has to happen next.
+It looks like I will manage to complete one OO scale diorama and most of an N scale tramway layout by the end of the first year(March 2018) It has been more of a working group, rather than a course.

 The layout constructions being followed by the group in our first year were chosen from the following list.
 Click on the highlighted names for more detailed information including sizes.

-Those marked ** are the chosen projects for the first year (up to March 2018) For the second year those marked++ are the proposed choice
+Those marked ** are the chosen projects for the first year (up to March 2018)

 Danger- Border Ahead++ German outline 1:87 scale (HO) Tramway operational diorama set around Friedrichstrasse station at the border of East & West Berlin in the early 1960’s